-The bond liquidity intensity can be related to the CDS ask and bid liquidity intensities ($\omega{b,\text{ask}} \neq 0$, $\omega{b,\text{bid}} \neq 0$) since long (short) credit risk positions can be incurred either by buying (short-selling) a bond or by selling (buying) credit protection in a CDS contract on the ask (bid) side.
+The bond liquidity intensity can be related to the CDS ask and bid liquidity intensities ($\omega{b,ask} \neq 0$, $\omega{b,bid} \neq 0$) since long (short) credit risk positions can be incurred either by buying (short-selling) a bond or by selling (buying) credit protection in a CDS contract on the ask (bid) side.
 Liquidity changes in one market result in characteristic liquidity reactions in the other market, depending on whether investors hedge exposures across the two markets, or whether they take on positions alternately in either market.
 Consider the case where investors mainly use CDS for hedging purposes.
 Then, a liquidity shock which causes a lower bond transaction volume also leads to a lower transaction volume in the CDS market.
 To partly offset this decrease, rational CDS traders increase bid quotes, and decrease ask quotes.
 As a consequence, the CDS bid-ask spread decreases after a liquidity shock in the bond market.
-Note that this result does not imply that the total transaction volume in the CDS market increases.
-If investors use bonds and CDS as substitutes by taking on and selling off credit risk exposures alternately, a lower bond transaction volume results in a higher transaction volume in the CDS market.
+Note that this result does not imply that the total transaction volume in the CDS market.
 As a reaction, CDS traders increase ask quotes and decrease bid quotes.